malghadi/CheckID/README.md

-# id-FDGP-1 (ID-Forgery Detection of Guilloche Pattern)
+# GDID (Guilloche Detection for ID authentication)
 Git repository for the identity documents authentication project, carried out by Musab Al-Ghadi.

 **Introduction**